pantelis/aiml-common/projects/cvat-low-data/index.md

 .. youtube:: poup0NZ2D40
 ```

-Bookmark the HD video you used as you will use it later.

-3. You will need to scrape using [beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) or retrieve using the [Google Custom Search API](https://developers.google.com/custom-search/v1/overview) (better solution), 100 images of each of the selected product categories.
+2. You will need to scrape using [beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) or retrieve using the [Google Custom Search API](https://developers.google.com/custom-search/v1/overview) (better solution), 100 images of each of the selected product categories.
 Make sure you select products that are not included on the video, meaning if a specific sink is shown on the video, you srape / search different but similar sinks.

 Submit a Github branch titled 'data-acquisition' and a markdown file called data-acquisition.md containing the code that achieve the milestone and a `pytest` test  file that can show that the code works.